 The app allows you to directly upload a map of your area or draw one using NetSpot’s map drawing tool.
-Once you have completed that, you can select between several visualisations like signal level, noise level and access points which show you everything throughout the whole map in the form of heat maps.
+Once you have completed that, you can select between several visualizations like signal level, noise level, and access points which show you everything throughout the whole map in the form of heat maps.
 You can then identify the areas with low signal strength or problems and troubleshoot them.

 - Full Network analysis and surveys

 - Support for area plan or map

 NetSpot feels like a well polished complete WiFi analyzer app.
 It does feel a little redundant for personal use but with its commercial licensing, it should work great for commercial use or large office areas to detect dead zones and improve the overall connectivity of the area.

 Download NetSpot (Freemium)

 6. Honorable Mentions

 WireShark is an open source and very powerful network analyzer used mainly by network admins and developers.
 Although it comes with a steep learning curve, it is one of the best packet analyzer apps available.
 WireShark is also capable of working in monitor mode, thereby letting you see what other devices are browsing/watching on your network.
 While normally you’d need an external WiFi adapter to these kinds of things, most Macs have a network card that supports monitor mode which overall works out pretty well.